ernilambar/difftor/README.md

 - Mixed combinations (e.g., URL and local directory)

 The sources are extracted/prepared to temporary directories (if needed) and an HTML diff file is generated showing the differences.
-The HTML file is saved in the WP-CLI cache directory and can be viewed in a browser.
+The HTML file is saved in the system temp directory (or specified output directory) and can be viewed in a browser.

-**OPTIONS**
+**ARGUMENTS**

 	<old_source>
 		Path to the old/original source.
 Can be: